MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/applications.md

 - Enable the optional feature **Approve application requests for users per device**.
 For more information, see [Enable optional features from updates](../core/servers/manage/install-in-console-updates.md#bkmk_options).
 - At least one application deployed to a device collection with the **An administrator must approve a request for this application on the device** option set on the deployment.
 For more information, see [Approve applications](../apps/deploy-use/app-approval.md#bkmk_opt).

 Additionally, you'll need the following for user targeted applications:

 - Configuration Manager version 2006 and the corresponding version of the console installed
-- At least one application deployed to a device collection with the **An administrator must approve a request for this application on the device** option set on the deployment.
+- At least one application deployed to the signed in user with the **An administrator must approve a request for this application on the device** option set on the deployment.
 For more information, see [Approve applications](../apps/deploy-use/app-approval.md#bkmk_opt).
    - User targeted applications or applications without the approval option set don't appear in the application list.

 ## Permissions